Machine Learning Mutation-Acyclicity of Quivers: Background

 \begin{definition} Let $Q$ be a quiver on $n$ vertices and $I \subseteq \{1,\ldots,n\}$ be a subset of the vertex set.
 A quiver $Q_I$ is a \textit{full subquiver} of $Q$ if its vertex set is $(Q_I)_0 = I$ and its arrows are given by $ (Q_I)_1 = \{ \alpha \in Q_1 \ | \ s(\alpha),t(\alpha) \in I \}$. \end{definition}

 \begin{proposition} \cite[Corollary 5.3]{BMR2008Cluster} Let $Q$ be any quiver.
 If any full subquiver of $Q$ is non-mutation-acyclic, then $Q$ is non-mutation-acyclic. \end{proposition} In other words, if $Q$ is a rank 4 quiver and contains a non-mutation-acyclic rank 3 quiver (a problem that has been dealt with in the previous section), then $Q$ itself is non-mutation-acyclic.
-This result is often useful in practice, especially when dealing with quivers of higher rank, since a rank $n$ quiver contains ${n \choose 3}$ rank 3 subquivers and Markov constants are easy to calculate.
+This result is often useful in practice, especially when dealing with quivers of higher rank, since a rank $n$ quiver contains ${n \choose 3}$ rank 3 subquivers, and Markov constants are easy to calculate.

-However, this method is not foolproof.
-There are rank 4 quivers in which all (proper) full subquivers are mutation-acyclic, but the quiver itself is non-mutation-acyclic.
+On the other hand, there are rank 4 quivers in which all (proper) full subquivers are mutation-acyclic, but the quiver itself is non-mutation-acyclic.
 In fact, in his dissertation, Warkentin \cite{Warkentin2014Exchange} was able to provide an infinite family of examples of rank 4 quivers in which all of the proper subquivers are mutation-acyclic, but $Q$ is non-mutation-acyclic.
 Specifically, he shows that quivers of the form where $a,b \geq 2$ are non-mutation-acyclic.
 While the ``box quivers'' contain no rank 3 non-mutation-acyclic subquivers, they are sometimes mutation-equivalent to quivers $Q'$ for which Proposition~\ref{prop-BMR} can be applied.

-There is also a well-known pathological quiver called the ``dreaded torus'' which is obtained from the triangulation of a torus with one boundary component and one marked point on the boundary: The dreaded torus has the interesting property that mutation at any vertex produces an isomorphic copy of the dreaded torus quiver, making it effectively the only quiver in its mutation class.
-Since it contains a cycle, it is non-mutation-acyclic.
-The existence of the box quivers and the dreaded torus complicates the problem of deciding mutation-acyclicity in rank 4 and leaves open the possibility that there might be other, undiscovered rank 4 non-mutation-acyclic quivers.
+There is also a well-known pathological quiver called the ``dreaded torus'' that is obtained from the triangulation of a torus with one boundary component and one marked point on the boundary: The dreaded torus has the interesting property that mutation at any vertex produces an isomorphic copy of the dreaded torus quiver, making it effectively the only quiver in its mutation class (much like the Markov quiver).
+Since it contains an oriented cycle, it is non-mutation-acyclic.
+The existence of the dreaded torus (and possibly other pathological quivers) complicates the problem of deciding mutation-acyclicity using machines since Proposition~\ref{prop-BMR} is not applicable.

-The goal of the current paper is to use computational techniques to aid researchers when classifying rank 4 quivers into mutation-acyclic and non-mutation-acyclic.
-To make theoretical progress on this problem we show that the question is decidable for rank 4 quivers with at most 2 arrows between any pair of vertices.
+The goal of this paper is to utilize computational techniques to assist researchers in classifying rank 4 quivers into mutation-acyclic and non-mutation-acyclic.
+To make theoretical progress on this problem, we show that the question is decidable for rank 4 quivers with at most 2 arrows between any pair of vertices.